salma-svg/salma-svg.github.io/projects/OCL/methodology.md

 ### Embedding Learned Models as Constraints in the Optimization Model

-The optimization process integrates learned models by initially using the current solution as input for the prediction model.
-If the predicted values do not meet the required quality thresholds, the constraints of the optimization problem are adjusted to exclude the current solution.
-This adjustment results in a revised optimization problem that is then re-solved.
+Since the approximated constraint is highly nonlinear and cannot be directly incorporated into a linear programming model, an alternative method was developed to include it in the optimization process.
+The approach involves integrating the learned models by using the initial solution as input for the prediction model.
+If the predicted values fail to meet the required quality thresholds, the constraints are modified to exclude this solution, and the optimization problem is re-solved.

-Should these adjustments lead to an infeasible region where no viable solutions exist, the process halts and the most recent feasible solution is returned.
+If these adjustments result in an infeasible region with no valid solutions, the process stops, and the last feasible solution is returned.
+While this method provides a way to incorporate complex constraints, it is not perfect, as it may still yield a solution that does not fully satisfy the constraints if no feasible region exists.